The dynamical Kirchberg-Phillips theorem: Introduction

 In the third section we introduce and study isometrically shift-absorbing actions, with a focus on those that are also amenable.
 The key lemma of this section (\autoref{lem:key-lemma}) serves as the technical backbone of our theory and represents a reduction principle: If one considers a pair of cocycle representations $(\phi,\Iu), (\psi,\Iv): (A,\alpha)\to (B,\beta)$ with $\beta$ being amenable and isometrically shift-absorbing, then $(\phi,\Iu)$ approximately dominates $(\psi,\Iv)$ if and only if $\phi$ approximately dominates $\psi$ as an ordinary $*$-homomorphism.
 In other words, the dynamical assumptions of the codomain action allow one to solve an a priori difficult dynamical problem by solving a much easier and more familiar \cstar-algebra problem one encounters in the literature.
 An important consequence of this reduction principle is that it allows us to obtain explicit descriptions of examples of absorbing cocycle representations, which are highly relevant in light of the stable uniqueness theorem for equivariant $KK$-theory.
 We note here that in various places in both the second and third section, many of the most non-trivial technical ingredients are imported as consequences of observations made in the context of studying general $KK^G$-groups in our earlier article \cite{GabeSzabo22}.

-In the fourth section we prove a dynamical version of the famous $\CO_2$-embedding theorem \cite{KirchbergPhillips00}, which is a technical centerpiece towards the first part of \autoref{intro:existence-uniqueness}.
-Since one may see this as a result of independent interest generalizing also significant parts of \cite{Szabo18kp, Suzuki21}, let us state it here.
+In the fourth section we prove a dynamical version of the famous $\CO_2$-embedding theorem \cite{KirchbergPhillips00}, which is a technical centerpiece towards the `onto' part of \autoref{intro:existence-uniqueness}.
+Since one may see this as a result of independent interest generalizing also significant parts of \cite{Szabo18kp, Suzuki21}, let us state it here; see also \autoref{thm:equi-O2-embedding}.

 \begin{theoremi} Let $\alpha: G\curvearrowright A$ be an amenable action on a separable exact \cstar-algebra.
 Let $\beta: G\curvearrowright B$ be an isometrically shift-absorbing action on a Kirchberg algebra.
 Then there exists a proper cocycle embedding $(A,\alpha)\to (B\otimes\CO_2,\beta\otimes\id_{\CO_2})$. \end{theoremi}